ccarrero-sf/cortex_agents_summit/README.md

 Observe the behavior of the following questions:

-- What is the monthly sales via online for the racing fast in central?
+- What are the monthly sales via online for the racing fast in central?

-Cortex Agents API send the request to Cortex Analyst, but it is not able to filter by customer_region:
+Cortex Agents API sends the request to Cortex Analyst, but it is not able to filter by customer_region:

 ![image](img/14_central_question.png)

-If we take a look to the [semantic file](https://github.com/ccarrero-sf/cortex_agents_summit/blob/main/semantic_search.yaml) we can see that 'central' is not included as a sample value:
+If we take a look at the [semantic file](https://github.com/ccarrero-sf/cortex_agents_summit/blob/main/semantic_search.yaml) we can see that 'central' is not included as a sample value:

 ```code
       - name: CUSTOMER_REGION